 I retired on the 1st of September 2008 and I wanted to celebrate my new life and new freedom.
 The Camino de Santiago was the challenge and adventure I needed.
-So in late September, like children going on a school tour, myself and my fellow retiree Pat McEvoy arrived in Dublin Airport with our rucksacks packed.
-We flew to Biarritz and two hours later were in the beautiful village of St. Jean Pied de Port on the French side of the Pyrenees.
+So in late September, like children going on a school tour, my fellow retiree Pat McEvoy and I arrived at Dublin Airport with our rucksacks packed.
+We flew to Biarritz and two hours later we were in the beautiful village of St. Jean Pied de Port on the French side of the Pyrenees.
 Our adventure had begun.

 The first practical step to doing the Camino is to purchase John Brierley’s book “A Pilgrims Guide to the Camino de Santiago”.
 Everything you need to know can be found in its pages.
 If you like you could contact the Irish Society of the Friends of St. James on the web and get yourself a Pilgrim Passport.
 Each hostel or Albergue you stay in will stamp your passport and when you arrive at the Cathedral you will receive a Compostela Certificate of Completion of the Route.